How Real Estate Agents Can Improve Client Engagement

-The top research tool for both buyers and sellers are online real estate sites such as Zillow, Trulia, Realtor.com, and Redfin.
+The top research tools for buyers and sellers are online real estates sites such as Zillow, Trulia, Realtor.com, and Redfin.
 This is where most people will initially go to find homes they’d like to purchase, do research on a town, and see what other homes in their neighborhood are selling for.

 This provides a wonderful opportunity to engage with people who would be considered strong leads.
 Today, there are a plethora of digital marketing options.
 Not only can you purchase display advertising on popular real estate websites and on the Google advertising network, you can also: